borine/bluealsa-simple-handsfree/README.md

 ## Overview

-A collection of shell scripts to help create a Bluetooth Handsfree and Headset device using BlueALSA (https://github.com/arkq/bluez-alsa) and Bluez (https://github.com/bluez/bluez/).
+A collection of shell scripts to help create a Bluetooth Handsfree and Headset device using [BlueALSA] and [Bluez].

-Requires BlueALSA features from the latest bluez-alsa source, not included in BlueALSA release 4.0.0 or earlier.
+Requires BlueALSA features from the latest [bluez-alsa source][BlueALSA], not included in BlueALSA release 4.0.0 or earlier.

-These scripts make use of some of the Bluez test programs that are included in the Bluez source code repository.
+These scripts make use of some of the Bluez test programs that are included in the [Bluez source code repository][Bluez].
 Copy the `test` directory from the Bluez sources to a suitable location; the scripts here assume `/usr/local/share/bluez/test`, although that can be changed by setting the environment variable `BLUEZ_TEST_DIR`.

 Multiple BlueALSA instances are not supported; it is required to run just one instance of the `bluealsa` service, with service name `org.bluealsa`.

 It is possible to build a very simple "handsfree" device, where the only user interaction is to enable pairing mode, using just the basic components listed here.
 In this case all other interaction (including volume control) must be done on the AG device (e.g. the mobile phone).
 The resulting device would have functionality very similar to a simple Bluetooth speaker supporting HFP and HSP; and by adding the BlueALSA `bluealsa-aplay` utility support for A2DP can be included.

-To add more user controls to the device, oFono can be used which would enable full Bluetooth HFP HandsFree support.
+To add more user controls to the device, [oFono] can be used which would enable full [Bluetooth HFP HandsFree][HFP] support.
 Alternatively it is possible to implement simpler devices by creating clients using BlueALSA's PCM and RFCOMM APIs.

 ### Key Features

-- HSP and HFP support
+- [HFP] and [HSP] support
 - Simple, "Just Works", Bluetooth pairing
 - Permits only one audio device to connect at a time
 - compatible with `bluealsa-aplay` for A2DP support
-- compatible with `oFono` for HFP telephony support
+- compatible with [oFono] for HFP telephony support

 ## Basic Components